latolukasz/beeorm-doc/docs/guide/entity_fields.md

 ## Strings

-If you need to store text use `string` type:
+To store text in Go, you can use the string type.
+Here is an example of how to use strings in a struct definition:

 ```go{5-7}